Survive the Night (novel): Synopsis

-The book follows Charlie, a young woman who drops out of film college due to the trauma of witnessing the murder of her best friend Maddy by a serial killer.
+The book follows Charlie, a young woman who drops out of film college due to the trauma of her best friend Maddy being murdered by a serial killer.
 Dubbed "The Campus Killer", the murderer had been picking off women on their campus.
 At the time Charlie had assumed that the murder was one of her visual hallucinations, something she is prone to experiencing, especially in emotional situations.
 These hallucinations typically appear as film scenes.
 As she did not stop the murder and cannot provide many helpful details, Charlie is extremely guilt stricken.
 She arranges for a ride home via a ride share, as she doesn't drive due to her parents dying in a car crash, and through this meets Josh.

 Their ride is initially pleasant and the two hit it off, however Charlie becomes convinced that he is the murderer when he mentions that the murderer took one of Maddy's teeth, something that the police did not reveal to the general public.
 Josh also admits that he came to campus specifically to find Charlie.
 The two stop at a diner, where Charlie meets a waitress named Marge.
 She is briefly offered a chance to escape with Marge's help and even manages to call her boyfriend Robbie, but Charlie decides to keep traveling with Josh in order to get revenge and stop him from killing anyone else.
 This surprises Josh, who assumed that she would have chosen to escape.
 The two talk some more and Charlie admits that she tried killing herself.
 She then stabs Josh and flees back to the diner, where she is captured by Marge and taken to an abandoned resort lodge.